isuruwa/SMS/README.md

 ## FEATURES :

-1.Contain Multiple API s.
+1.Added Multiple API s.

-2.Support Any Network SIM .
+2.Support Any Network SIM .( Each Network has unique API s )

-3.No limitations due to auto updating proxy list .
+3.No Requesting limitations due to auto updating proxy list .

 4.No any Balance Detucted.